 How can Company Kick-Off (CKO) have a positive impact on revenue and morale (delighting employees) when they are exhausted and likely have vitamin D deficiencies?
 How can we motivate a team whose attention is divided?

 So after a year's worth of video meetings, and all of the challenges that come with them, how did we set this large scale event up for success?

 1. We provided visibility and accountability around our FY22 Company Plan

-At Guru, we send Knowledge Alerts to employees when there is action required of them.
+At Guru, we send announcements to employees when there is action required of them.
 In this case, we wanted employees to come to our Town Hall (the inaugural kick-off event) having already read and digested our company goals and direction.
 This is all well and good, but how did we then ensure employees don’t gloss over this essential context due to distraction?